iepathos/iepathos/README.md

 # Hey, I'm Glen 👋

-I spent the last 8 years taking a Silicon Valley startup from seed stage to acquisition ($20M+ ARR), building developer tooling and infrastructure across AWS, hundreds of edge servers, air-gapped on-premise deployments, and much for the the company which serves thousands of connected mobile devices globally to deliver a real device testing platform with AI analytics for Fortune 500 companies.
-I've built distributed test runners, orchestrated the runners, and secured the untrusted code being ran in containers for isolation.
-I've also built custom distributed build and deployment servers, monitoring dashboards, and so much more over my career.
+I've built a lot of diverse projects in my 13+ year career.
+I spent the last 8 years taking a Silicon Valley startup from seed stage to acquisition ($20M+ ARR), team building/mentoring younger engineers, building developer tooling and infrastructure across AWS, hundreds of edge servers, air-gapped on-premise deployments, distributed test runners with isolated container environments for running untrusted code.
+I also built custom distributed build and deployment servers, monitoring dashboards, Unity games - one of which is published on Steam and one of which won in the 2021 Houdini Game Jam, and so much more.

 ## Expertise